Topis-Lavalink-Plugins/Topis-Source-Managers-Plugin/README.md

     countryCode: "US" # the country code you want to use for filtering the artists top tracks.
 See https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
     providers: # Custom providers for track loading.
 This is the default
         - "ytsearch:\"%ISRC%\"" # Will be ignored if track does not have an ISRC.
 See https://en.wikipedia.org/wiki/International_Standard_Recording_Code
-        - "ytsearch:%QUERY%" # Will be used if track has no ISRC
+        - "ytsearch:%QUERY%" # Will be used if track has no ISRC or no track could be found for the ISRC
+       # - "scsearch:%QUERY%" you can add multiple other fallbacks sources here
 ```

 ## Usage